 When we first began collecting cost data in the 1930's Florida and Arizona were very lightly populated.
 We have decided not to revise our list of 20 cities, in order to preserve the continuity of our data sets.

 Where can I obtain data on construction costs in Florida or Arizona, or other states that ENR does not collect cost data from?

 There are three major firms that collect construction cost data -- R.S.
 Means, Marshall and Swift/Boeckh, and BNI Books -- all of which have data for most regions of the U.S., including Florida and Arizona.

 What data does ENR publish on building material prices?

-ENR has been collecting, compiling and publishing price data on 67 different building materials, in 20 major U.S. cities, plus Montreal and Toronto, on a monthly basis for over 50 years.
+ENR has been collecting, compiling and publishing price data on 67 different building materials, in 20 major U.S. cities, on a monthly basis for over 50 years.
 We publish a table of cement and concrete and aggregate prices in our first weekly issue every month, pipe prices the second week, lumber, drywall and insulation prices the third week, and steel prices the fourth week.

 How can I get any of this building material price data going back in time?